Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Preliminaries: Diffusion Models for Sequence Generation

 In general, diffusion models can be categorized into continuous and discrete diffusion models according to distribution type for data perturbation.
 Continuous diffusion models with Gaussian perturbation have demonstrated impressive performance in generating continuous signals~\citep{rombach2021highresolution, ho2022imagenvideo, kong2020diffwave} but still struggle with satisfactory generation quality in natural languages~\citep{diffusionlm,gong2022diffuseq,gao2022difformer,yuan2022seqdiffuseq,ye2023dinoiser}.
-A critical challenge herein is the \textit{pitfall of discreteness}~\citep{ye2023dinoiser} that makes Gaussian perturbation on embedding space hardly provide effective training signals to learn on the continuous surrogates of discrete tokens.
-On the contrary, discrete diffusion models directly operate over the discrete state space of tokens, providing an attractive alternative for generative sequence learning.
-Therefore in this paper, we explore developing diffusion language models upon discrete diffusion.
+A critical challenge herein is the \textit{pitfall of discreteness}~\citep{ye2023dinoiser} that makes Gaussian perturbation on embeddings hardly provide effective training signals.
+In contrast, discrete diffusion models directly operate over the discrete state space of tokens, providing an attractive alternative for generative sequence learning.
+Therefore in this paper, we explore developing {\method}s upon discrete diffusion.